argyili/argyili.github.io/_pages/about.md

 ## Research

-My research interests include swarm systems and swarm control.
-I also participate in collaborative research on the applications such as cyborg insects, drones, and cells.
+My research focuses on swarm systems and swarm control.
+I have also participated in collaborative research on applications such as cyborg insects, drones, and cells.

-I am currently interested in multi-agent reinforcement learning for collaboration.
+Currently, I am interested in multi-agent reinforcement learning for collaboration, AI-driven decision reasoning, decision-making and planning for autonomous driving, as well as other AI-related algorithms.

 ## Short visiting